tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 Once this change has been made the file can be `git add`ed and the rebase can continue via `git rebase --continue`.

-## Removing two different things
+## Worked example: removing two different things

-If I have one branch which removes `foo2` and another which removes `foo3`, that is
+Suppose I have a patch that removes the call of `foo2` and another patch that removes the call of `foo3`, that is

 ```diff
 def main():